All Episodes

 And so that dictates a defensiveness on their part, which is some of what we're hearing here.

-December 10th, 1994 in Baltimore, Heritage Foundation, Congressional Freshman Orientation.
+So let's take you back to December 10th, 1994, in Baltimore, Heritage Foundation Congressional Freshman Orientation.

-House freshman, freshman class 94 orientation, they ask me to speak.
+House freshman, freshman class 94 orientation.

 We all are susceptible to human nature, and we all want to be liked.

-We all want to be loved, and you all want to live in surroundings which are not hostile.
+And you all want to live in surroundings which are not hostile.

-But inside the beltway for people like us, this is not possible.
+But inside the beltway, for people like us, this is not possible.

 And so sometimes to avoid the hostility, we say things and then begin to do things designed to gain the approval of those who are hostile toward us.